ophwug/docs/README.md

 * There is a large voltage drop across the fuse when powered on.
 (See dazoe's case below for more details.)
 * Blue light in the back may still blink.
 * Flashing with https://flash.comma.ai sometimes fails with connection lost screen.
-* In may be hard to tell if this is [The Screen Doesn't Work or is Dying Case](#the-screen-doesnt-work-or-is-dying-case) compared to a power issue like this.
-Please check out that section for more details.

 **Causes**: